-We therefore determine that the trial court reached the right result in denying defendant immunity from prosecution pursuant to section 4 of the MMMA.
+We therefore determine that the trial court reached the right result in denying defendant immunity from prosecution pursuant to § 4 of the MMMA.
 We do not disturb that result.
 People v Mayhew, 236 Mich App 112, 118 n 2; 600 NW2d 370 (1999) ("[W]e will not reverse the trial court's decision where it reached the right result for a wrong reason.").

-B. DEFENDANT IS ENTITLED TO ASSERT A SECTION 8 AFFIRMATIVE DEFENSE
+B. DEFENDANT IS ENTITLED TO ASSERT A § 8 AFFIRMATIVE DEFENSE

-Defendant argues that he was precluded from offering an affirmative defense pursuant to section 8 of the MMMA, MCL 333.26428, by this Court's decision in People v Anderson, 293 Mich App 33; 809 NW2d 176 (2011), rev'd 492 Mich 851 (2012).
-Because Anderson is no longer good law, defendant argues, his case should be remanded to allow him to pursue an affirmative defense according to the procedure outlined in Kolanek, 491 Mich at 393-397, and People v Bylsma, 493 Mich 17, 35-37; 825 NW2d 543 (2012).
+Defendant argues that he was precluded from offering an affirmative defense pursuant to § 8 of the MMMA, MCL 333.26428, by this Court's decision in People v Anderson, 293 Mich App 33; 809 NW2d 176 (2011), vacated 492 Mich 851 (2012).
+Because Anderson is no longer good law, defendant argues, his case should be remanded to allow him to pursue an affirmative defense according to the procedure outlined in Kolanek, 491 Mich at 410-413, and People v Bylsma, 493 Mich 17, 35-37; 825 NW2d 543 (2012).
 As this issue was not raised before the trial court (since Kolanek and Bylsma had not yet been decided by our Supreme Court), we review it for plain error affecting defendant's substantial rights.
 People v Carines, 460 Mich 750, 763-764; 597 NW2d 130 (1999).

-Section 8 of the MMMA, MCL 333.26428, provides an affirmative defense to patients and primary caregivers where it is demonstrated, inter alia, that the quantity of marijuana collectively possessed was "not more than was reasonably necessary to ensure the uninterrupted availability of marihuana for the purpose of treating or alleviating the patient's serious or debilitating medical condition or symptoms [thereof]."
+Section 8 of the MMMA, MCL 333.26428, provides an affirmative defense to patients and primary caregivers when it is demonstrated, inter alia, that the quantity of marijuana collectively possessed was "not more than was reasonably necessary to ensure the uninterrupted availability of marihuana for the purpose of treating or alleviating the patient's serious or debilitating medical condition or symptoms [thereof]."
 MCL 333.26428(2).
-The procedure for asserting such a defense is for a defendant to file a motion to dismiss criminal charges and for an evidentiary hearing to be held before trial.
+The procedure for asserting the defense is that the defendant files a motion to dismiss the criminal charges and an evidentiary hearing is held before trial.
 MCL 333.26428(3)(b).
-A section 8 defense therefore "cannot be asserted for the first time at trial, but must be raised in a pretrial motion for an evidentiary hearing."
+A § 8 defense therefore "cannot be asserted for the first time at trial, but must be raised in a pretrial motion for an evidentiary hearing."
 Kolanek, 491 Mich at 411.

-Section 8's affirmative defense is available regardless of the amount of marijuana possessed.
-That is, section 8 (unlike section 4) specifies no particular quantity limit, but instead requires that the amount possessed be "not more than was reasonably necessary" for the statutorily recognized purposes.
+The affirmative defense of § 8 is available regardless of the amount of marijuana possessed.
+That is, § 8 (unlike § 4) specifies no particular quantity limit, but instead requires specifically state that the § 8 affirmative defense was unavailable for a defendant engaged in patient-to-patient sales of marijuana because the proceeding in that case was a public nuisance action, not a criminal proceeding.
+Id. at 158-159.
+The rationale of McQueen may indeed compel that the amount possessed be "not more than was reasonably necessary" for the statutorily recognized purposes.
 MCL 333.26428(2).
-Additionally, Section 8 does not refer to "usable marihuana," but instead states that a patient and/or primary caregiver "may assert the medical purpose for using marihuana as a defense to any prosecution involving marihuana . . . ."
-MCL 333.26428.
+Additionally, § 8 does not refer to "usable marihuana," but instead states that a patient or primary caregiver, or both, "may assert the medical purpose for using marihuana as a defense to any prosecution involving marihuana" MCL 333.26428(a).